 Measuring the success of your efforts

 It cannot be stressed enough how important measuring how your doing at helping your target audience and what return your business is getting from doing so.
 Make sure that you’ve got clear calls to action and that you measure the journey your website visitors take towards becoming customers.
+Have a website content strategy and stick to it, but also be flexible to change when necessary.
 That way you’ll be able to do more of what is working and change what isn’t.